ilyes-ced/torrent/READme.md

   - Broken pipe (os error 32) ---> (when trying to write to a closed socket)
 - [x] receiving pieces in the wrong order "expected index: 44, got: 9" (used to get this error but not anymore idk why)
 - [x] when the last piece is finished downloading the receiving MSCP channel throws "error receiving in the receiver thread: receiving on a closed channel"
-- [ ] fix the connection drop logic its broken
 - [x] insane CPU usage almost 100% (i5 8600k):
 ```rust
 // this one was caused because of this code block which was ran everytime we received a PIECE message from a peer